 We are not always strong, however, at the broken places.
 Youth at formative stages can be at particular risk of offering to negative power a most terrible gift: the unwanted self (Hoffer’s phrase) in exchange for a “safer,” proscribed identity.
 Where human life in reality demands we wrestle with ambiguity, Hoffer argues, the authoritarian vision carries the deceptive allure of “certainty.”

-While negative power was on full display in history’s most obscene single act of terrorism on September 11, we can have no doubt that amidst the most ruthless and hardened of al-Qaeda, there were (and are) young impressionable souls facing economic insecurity, social frustration or loss of identity in a changing world.
-Innocence, as well as malice, can thus be demoralized to surrender personal agency, and to harm or kill innocent others in patriotic fervor to “save humankind,” or for “the glory of God.”
-Such is the power of religiosity when it veers to justify brutality as divinely inspired.
-When, in truth, it serves only the brazen political aims of “the leader” and his enablers.
+The devastating events of September 11, 2001, showcased the extreme reach of negative power in history’s most horrifying act of terrorism.
+Among the most ruthless members of al-Qaeda, there were undoubtedly young, impressionable individuals grappling with economic insecurity, social frustrations, or a loss of identity in a rapidly changing world.
+Innocence and malice alike can be manipulated to relinquish personal agency, leading to the harm or killing of innocents under the guise of patriotic fervor to “save humankind” or for “the glory of God.”
+This highlights the danger of religiosity when corrupted to justify brutality as divinely inspired, when in reality, it serves the brazen political aims of “the leader” and his enablers.

 The religious right paints a broad brush.